|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 (Water temperatures that are high enough to reverse the ocean acidification process are over 45 degrees C and are incompatible with most marine life)

-As long as the atmospheric CO2 concentration is low the (CO3)-- ion concentration in ocean water is sufficiently high that reaction #4 operates which allows CaCO3 to form in the bones and shells of simple marine organisms.
+As long as the atmospheric CO2 concentration is low the (CO3)-- ion concentration in ocean water is sufficiently high that CaCO3 can form in the bones and shells of simple marine organisms.

-However, reactions #1 and #2 are very slow which limits the rate at which Ca++ and (CO3)-- ions can form.
-When the atmospheric CO2 concentration is higher than normal the rate of (HCO3)- ion formation in reaction #3 exceeds the rate of (CO3)-- ion formation in rection #2.
-Under these circumstances the (HCO3)- ion concentration in the ocean water rises and the (CO3)-- ion concentration drops preventing CaCO3 formation via reaction #4.
-Thus one of the more immediate consequences of continued combustion of fossil fuels is extinction of marine life that relies on CaCO3 for production of bone or shell material.
+However, reactions #1 and #2 above are very slow which limits the rate at which Ca++ and (CO3)-- ions can form.
+When the atmospheric CO2 concentration is higher than normal the rate of (HCO3)- ion formation exceeds the rate of (CO3)-- ion formation.
+Under these circumstances the (HCO3)- ion concentration in the ocean water rises and the (CO3)-- ion concentration drops preventing CaCO3 formation.
+Thus one of the near term consequences of continued combustion of fossil fuels is extinction of the micro-organisms that rely on CaCO3 for production of bone or shell material.
 Loss of these micro-organisms causes the entire ocean food chain to collapse as indicated by loss of herring, salmon, orcas and bears.

 Observations of ocean acidification via the distribution of CaCO3 on the ocean floor and via dissolved CO2 concentration are complicated by the natural flux of CO2 and CaCO3 through the ocean.
 Atmospheric CO2 preferentially dissolves in the ocean in cold near polar waters and comes out of solution in warm tropical waters.
 Thus, even with no combustion of fossil fuels the concentration of dissolved CO2 and the rate of deposition of CaCO3 on the ocean floor varies widely with latitude and water temperature.
 The practical way to observe and quantify ocean acidification is via precise measurements of ocean water pH using sophisticated chemical instrumentation.
 However, due to the complexity of the required instrumentation there are limited available ocean pH data sets.